UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_18.md

 `cereal.loc[:, ['type']]`

-This seems a bit long winded and since we do this type of thing often pandas has provided a quicker syntax to use to do the same thing.
+This seems a bit long winded and since we do this type of thing often.
+Luckily, Pandas has provided a quicker syntax to use to do the same thing.

 ---